MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 instructions associated with a checkpoint to arrive before beginning to process it.

+The feedback stream is used to relay state transitions to the peer.
+For example, when a decoder is done processing a header block, it signals this using the HEADERS_DONE message.
+The encoder uses this information to track which checkpoints can be dropped.

+#### Checkpoint Lifecycle

+A checkpoint is created by opening a new checkpoint stream.
+This places the checkpoint in the NEW state for both encoder and decoder.
 The encoder typically has at least one checkpoint in the NEW state.

 Flushing a checkpoint is a two-step operation.
-First, the checkpoint's management stream is closed.
+First, the checkpoint stream is closed.
 At that time, the encoder's NEW checkpoint becomes PENDING.
 The decoder moves its NEW checkpoint directly to LIVE and responds with an ACK_FLUSH message on the feedback stream.
 When the encoder receives this message, its PENDING checkpoint becomes LIVE.

 Unused entries are evicted indirectly, by dropping checkpoints.
 Before a checkpoint can be dropped, its state is changed to DYING.
 Changing a checkpoint's state to DYING allows the checkpoint to age out.
+This is a strictly internal state on the encoder, and not visible to the decoder.
+A DYING checkpoint can be returned to LIVE at the encoder's discretion if necessary.

-The encoder can change a DYING checkpoint to DEAD (sending a DROP instruction) when it is no longer referenced by any outstanding header blocks, and remove it once the drop has been acknowledged by an ACK_DROP message.
+The encoder can change a DYING checkpoint to DEAD (sending a DROP instruction) when it is no longer referenced by any outstanding header blocks.
+The encoder sends the DROP command to the decoder when it declares a checkpoint DEAD; the decoder drops the corresponding checkpoint and responds with an ACK_DROP message.
+The encoder drops the DEAD checkpoint upon receipt of the ACK_DROP message.

-The feedback stream is used to notify the encoder that the peer is done decoding HTTP headers for a stream using the HEADERS_DONE message.
-The encoder uses this information to track which checkpoints can be dropped.

-The encoder sends the DROP command to the decoder when it drops a checkpoint;
-the decoder responds with an ACK_DROP message.
 When a checkpoint is dropped, the table entries it references are checked: if an entry is no longer referenced by any checkpoint, the entry is evicted.

 Dropping a checkpoint and the entries associated with it is not limited to just the oldest checkpoint; any DYING checkpoint -- as long as state transition rules